-- a) the location and type of monitoring systems to be utilised; - b) recommended hold points to allow for inspection and certification of geotechnical and hydrogeological measures by the professional engineer; and - c) the contingency plan. - Note: The consent authority cannot require that the author of the geotechnical/hydrogeological report submitted with the Development Application to be appointed as the professional engineer supervising the work however, it is the Council's recommendation that the author of the report be retained during the construction stage.
-Standard Condition: E12
+- b) recommended hold points to allow for inspection and certification of geotechnical and hydrogeological measures by the professional engineer; and - c) the contingency plan.

+Note: The consent authority cannot require that the author of the geotechnical/hydrogeological report submitted with the Development Application to be appointed as the professional engineer supervising the work however, it is the Council's recommendation that the author of the report be retained during the construction stage.

-E.12 Support of adjoining land and buildings
+E.10 Support of adjoining land and buildings